 Using Question Stems

-Another idea you might use are question stems.
+Another idea you might use for questioning are question stems.
 Many teachers are using interactive notebooks and graphic organizers to help students DURING the reading process to focus on specific skills.
 I think the main thing is to get kids to pull information from the text.
 Organizers and foldables help kids map out ideas, but most importantly, kids need to talk about those ideas too.
+Questioning helps kids focus on the right points.
 Thoughtful questions can be generated as a group, in pairs, or individually to move up the rigor to deepen thinking.

 Recently, I came across [THIS FREEBIE], and I think it’d work beautifully with upper elementary students or for teacher lead discussions.